-The Equity Shares of the Company are listed on BSE Ltd (formerly The Bombay Stock Exchange Limited) Scrip Code: 526093 and The National Stock Exchange of India Limited (NSE) Scrip Code: SATHAISPAT and are regularly traded.
+The Equity Shares of the Company are listed on BSE Ltd (formerly The Bombay Stock Exchange Limited) Scrip Code: 526093 and The National Stock Exchange of India Limited (NSE) Scrip Code: SATHAISPAT.

-The listing fee to these Stock Exchanges has been paid upto date.
+The listing fee to above Stock Exchanges has not paid in financial year 2021-22.